openlibhums/memory-alpha/content/pages/support/submission/submission-settings.md

    Checking this box limits access to submission to registered users.
 The textbox allows you to display a message to users requesting submission access.

 - **Submission access request contact**
-   This sets the address to whom submission access requests should be sent.
+   This sets the address to whom submission access requests will be sent.

 ## Editors notified on submission